wgmyers/mal/impls/ruby-wgm/NOTES.md

 Implemented extra string functions.
 All the tests pass apart from string bugs not caught by previous tests (looking at you, "\\n")

+Attempted to add variadic bindings with '&'.
+Total failure.
+No idea why, but I'm not wholly sure I properly understand the bindings thing anyway, making it hard to debug.

 ## Step 3 (2021-05-02)

 With some pain, def! is now implemented.